V13R/Springer-Downloader/README.md

 I made this script to quickly download the books Springer have publicly made available during the Covid 19 pandemic.

 They have made the books available [here](https://link.springer.com/search/page/2?facet-content-type=%22Book%22&package=mat-covid19_textbooks&facet-language=%22En%22&sortOrder=newestFirst&showAll=true)
 In order to download a set of books, you can add filters for your interests.
-After that, click on the "Download search results(CSV)".
+After that, click on the "Download search results(CSV)" button (highlighted below in green).

 ![Download Button](DownloadButton.png)